 I got diagnosed with PCOS pretty quickly, which is actually very uncommon.
-It was right after I had a ruptured ovarian cysts, which was so painful that I went to the hospital.
+It was right after I had a ruptured ovarian cyst, which was so painful that I ended up in the hospital!
 After my hospital visit, I went to the gynecologist who formally diagnosed me.
 Women are often diagnosed based on whether they have ovarian cysts, however this isn’t the only diagnostic criteria.

 You need 2 out of the 3 symptoms to be diagnosed: 1.
 Ovarian cysts, 2.
 Irregular periods, 3.
 Hyperandrogenism.

 I did have all these symptoms, although I don’t even remember being asked during my appointment.
 The next thing my doctor did was offer me birth control, and when I went home, I felt I had no choice but to take it.
 I didn’t know what it was, what was happening or that there might be any other option.
 She never explained any details.